Linking up to some of these great parties! Be sure to stop by!

 A new addition to our school room!
 2 pocket charts from the $1 bin at Target.
 These currently hold our Community Helper of the week but will also hold info about different habitats/biomes that we'll study this year.

 Geography: We used the Classroom Atlas to talk about various features and info about North America and then the United States and identifying different locations.
-We also started learning state names and large bodies of water while labeling them on a US map .
+We also started learning state names and large bodies of water while labeling them on a US map.

 They also did their vocabulary cards this week.

-I'm impressed with all the other MFW homeschoolers out there who are looking for additional activities to do and extra creative ways to present the material.... it takes us a long time to get everything completed each day.
+I'm impressed with all the other MFW homeschoolers out there who are looking for additional activities to do and extra creative ways to present the material.
+It takes us a long time to get everything completed each day.
 I feel like I have a new full-time job.
 Phew!
 It's good but it's a lot of work!

-Linking up at www.weirdunsocializedhomeschoolers.com and
+Linking up at weirdunsocializedhomeschoolers.com and at discovertheirgifts.blogspot.com.

 Sunday, September 11, 2011